Rusteze-AP/drone/README.md

 ## Tests

-As of now, you can run the tests only if you clone the repository (use `./run_tests.sh`).
-However, since our tests are generic and can be used by any drone, we will probably move them to a separate repository in the near future.
+Tests can be found in the corresponding repository, available [here](https://github.com/Rusteze-AP/rusteze-tests) and can be imported and used by any group.

+Additionally, you can find them in the `tests` folder of this repository and use them by running `./run_tests.sh`.

 ## Support